Skip to content

 Local tips

-Travelling by car?
-Read the Parking guide.
-Coming by train puts you right in the middle of the action.
+• Travelling by car?
+Read the Parking guide first.
+Coming by train drops you right at the start of most routes.

 Quick answers

 Each route card includes a GPX link.
-Save to your device and open in your preferred app (OS Maps, Komoot, etc.).
+Save it to your phone and open in apps like OS Maps, Komoot or Outdooractive.
+Always carry a backup (map or screenshot) and don’t rely on battery alone.

-Yes on all the routes here.
-Keep dogs under control near livestock, cyclists and the canal.
+Yes on all the routes listed here.
+Keep dogs close near livestock, cyclists and the canal edge, and respect any on-site signage in Roberts Park and Shipley Glen.